Eric Fernandez

 Senior Associate Attorney

-Bio: Eric Fernandez is a Senior Associate Attorney at our firm.
+Eric Fernandez is a Senior Associate Attorney at the Law Offices of Daniel A. Hunt.
 A native of Orange County, California, Eric left the warm weather of Southern California to attend St. Mary’s College where he earned a Bachelor of Arts degree in Integrated Liberal Studies and Philosophy as well as a Paralegal Certificate.
 Eric worked as a paralegal for several AM 100 Law Firms for five years while attempting to pursue his dream of becoming a rockstar.

 Ultimately, Eric’s desire to perform in a courtroom prevailed over his desire to be on stage so he hung up his bass guitar to attend the University of Pacific, McGeorge School of Law where he obtained his Juris Doctorate Degree.
 Since graduating from law school, Eric has dedicated his legal career to becoming a litigator.
 Prior to joining the Law Offices of Daniel Hunt, Eric was a shareholder at a firm that focused on representing financial institutions, private companies, and landlords in all aspects of real estate disputes.